Max Kless

 • Streaks that convert time away into a loss.

-None of these are inherently evil.
-They are choices.
+These are design choices with predictable effects.
 They are incentives.
 They are decisions that make certain feelings more likely.

-The feelings are not subtle.
+The feelings are obvious.
 They are the daily texture of the user’s attention.
-The interface does not need to say “urgent.”
+The interface never has to say “urgent.”
 The user’s body already learned the lesson.

 What JOMO actually is Link to heading